-Turf – This is the common surface in the UK and also worldwide, with dirt being more common on North American tracks.
+The first is Turf.
+Turf is the common surface in the UK and also worldwide, with dirt being more common on North American tracks.
 Also, there are synthetic surfaces known as Tapeta and also Polytrack.

 The distances run on these flat surfaces range from 5f (furlongs) to 2 miles 4f (two and a half miles)

 Generally speaking, the shorter races are known as “sprints” and longer ones are referred to as either staying or routes (depending on which part of the world you are from.

 With the majority of horse races, the breeding is a crucial factor.
 In fact, it is not possible to enter a horse in a race if the breeding is not right.
 The sire (the father) and the dam (the mother) need to be pure bred.

 There are a number of different breeds in racing, and these are as follows: –

 This completes our brief introduction and overview!
 I hope you have found it useful!